 These tests detect particular nucleic acid sequences located in specific HIV genes.
 NATs are expensive.

 A PCR test (Polymerase Chain Reaction test) can identify HIV in the blood within two or three weeks of infection.
 ‘Viral Load Test’ is an alternative name.

+‘Window Period’ describes the period of time between HIV infection and the production of antibodies.
 Antibody tests give ‘false negative’ results during window period.
 Antibody tests are hence recommended three months after potential exposure to HIV infection so as to avoid false negative results.

 If the test remains negative even after 3 months, then the person may not be infected with HIV.
 It is important to know that a person can transmit virus to others during the window period.
 In very rare cases, it can take up to 6 months to develop antibodies to HIV.

 Testing positive for HIV is a life-changing event.
 Seek medical attention as soon as possible.

 Rapid HIV tests are available as already mentioned.